InsightSoftwareConsortium/ITKSphinxExamples/src/Segmentation/LevelSetsv4/VisualizeEvolvingDense2DLevelSetZeroSet/Documentation.rst

    single: LevelSetEquationChanAndVeseExternalTerm
    single: LevelSetEvolutionNumberOfIterationsStoppingCriterion
    single: LevelSetEvolution
-   single: LevelSetIterationUpdateCommand
+   single: ZeroCrossingImageFilter

 Synopsis
 --------

-Visualize the evolving zero-set of a dense level-set function 2D rendered.
+Evolve a dense level-set function with the Chan and Vese region terms, extract the zero set of the result with itk::ZeroCrossingImageFilter, and write the contour as an image.

 Results